ccg/ccg.github.io/content/post/2019-04-01-havit-low-profile-mechanical-keyboard.md

 I'm also a big fan of the "tenkeyless" (87-key) keyboards like this one.
 I never use the numeric keypad when my keyboard has one, and with a tenkeyless keyboard, I can get my mouse closer to the centerline, which I find to be better ergonomically.
 Then again, 87-key keyboards like this one still have full-size navigation keys (arrows, page-up and page-down, etc.) and a full-size Control key on the right side.

 This keyboard also has a backlight that is a slightly greenish, ice-blue color.
 It can be programmed with various animation effects on the backlight.
-It's a bit of a gimmic, but it's nice to have.
+It's a bit of a gimmick, but it's nice to have.

 # Set Up As Your Only Keyboard